The best sales to shop today: Samsung, Eight Sleep, Madewell and more - CNN Underscored

 - Stock up on our pick for best overall sunscreen, Hawaiian Tropic Island Sport Spray Sunscreen, before summer hits and while it’s down to the lowest price we’ve seen in months (don’t forget to clip the extra 30 cents off coupon).

-- Protect your tech with 15% off Otterbox’s Defender and Defender Pro cases, through today only.
+- Protect your tech with 15% off OtterBox’s Defender and Defender Pro cases, through today only.

 - Work on those knots with this one-day Amazon deal on a few massaging devices from Naipo.